edumartinez16/TODO-APP/README.md

 # TODO App

-This is the exercise for the second assignment of MagmaLabs which consists in creating a todo app with the following features>
+This is the exercise for the second assignment of MagmaLabs which consists in creating a todo app with the following features:
 * Users should login.
 * Users can CRUD lists.
 * Users can CRUD taks on a list.